Debate On ICE Protests, Immigration, And Israel vs Iran!

 It gets signed by both sides, right?

-Because they obviously uh lobby on both sides, they donate to both sides.
+Because they obviously lobby on both sides.

 So, you know, Israel has both the Democrats and the Republicans at their fingertips.